Obtaining a Replacement License or Learner's Permit

 Why Get a Replacement License or Learner's Permit?

 If your driver's license or learner's permit is lost, stolen, damaged, or mutilated, you will need to obtain a replacement.
 You may also choose to replace your driver's license to change your address, change organ donor status, update the photograph on your license or learner's permit, or replace your Social Security Number with a DMV-assigned customer number.

-If the expiration date on your license is less than six months away, you may choose to renew your driver's license instead of replacing it.
+If the expiration date on your license is less than one year away, you may choose to renew your driver's license instead of replacing it.
 Learner’s permits cannot be renewed.

 Removing the Vision Restriction

 If you must wear glasses or contact lenses when you drive, your driver's license will show a vision restriction.
 To have the vision restriction removed after having LASIK surgery to correct your vision, you must either:

 - Visit a DMV customer service center and obtain a replacement license or learner’s permit.
 While you are there, you can upgrade to a REAL ID compliant license or permit.
 You will be required to pass the vision screening without wearing glasses or contact lenses, OR

 - Submit the following by mail: